Chipcoin Browser Wallet is testnet-only. Testnet CHC has no monetary value, no trading, and no third-party assets. Read wallet scope

 Connect the wallet to a working Chipcoin node endpoint.

 The wallet verifies node health and network status before saving a new endpoint.
-The default public fallback in the wallet app is `https://api.chipcoinprotocol.com`.
+Use a healthy public testnet API endpoint or a testnet node you operate yourself.

 How to configure the endpoint